The Projective Dynamic Logo Framework:

 D34 |

 Theorem (Level 1): five Gleason axioms verified for the PDL coherence-cycle measure.
-By the Gleason uniqueness theorem for spin-½, Born's rule P₊ = |⟨+θ|ψ⟩|² is the unique probability assignment compatible with the relational axioms. |
+By the Gleason uniqueness theorem for spin-½, Born's rule P+ = |⟨+θ|ψ⟩|2 is the unique probability assignment compatible with the relational axioms.
+The derivation of U(1) phase freedom (Level 2) is completed in D46. |

 |